 JXLS (http://jxls.sourceforge.net/) is a template engine for Microsoft Excel.
 ReportServer allows to use JXLS templates, for example, with dynamic lists such that users can directly insert their data in a predefined Excel sheet (for further information have a look at the ReportServer User guide).
 Besides being available as a template engine for ReportServer's dynamic list, JXLS is also available as a first class report object.
 In this form it provides further reporting capabilities, as you can directly use SQL queries within your Excel templates.
-Both JXLS2 and the legacy JXLS1 are supported in ReportServer.
+Note that JXLS2 is supported in ReportServer.
+The legacy JXLS1 is not supported.